panii/PHP-Elixir/README.md

 # PHP-Elixir
-PHP-Elixir tries to implements a set of PHP functions in Elixir language.
+PHP-Elixir tries to port some PHP function in Elixir language.
 This idea is influenced by the PHPJS project!

 Why on earth would you port PHP to Elixir?
 * to see if I can